Cape Town Cost of Living update: 8 March 2018

 With these given items you should have an easy comparision with our Cape Town cost of living Information and your local goods at home.
 Also have a look at Numbeo or Expatistan to get city comparisons.

 In South Africa the food prices have risen in the last year more than 7%, depending on the type of foods in your food basket prices could have risen substantially more, up to 19%.
 Furthermore the living expenses have risen considerably due to the higher electricity rates which increases substantially over the last years (between 9% and 16% annually over the last five years) and higher medical aid and insurance costs.
-The CPI (consumer price index) for urban areas shows the Headline Inflation rate was at 5.1% as at September 2017.
-Read also this interesting article with more info on the food price increases in 2017.
+The CPI (consumer price index) for urban areas shows the Headline Inflation rate was at 4.4% as at January 2018.

 If you want to know more about where to go shopping, find specialty stores and get the best prices in the Mother City, then please go to my Expat Cape Town Shopping Guide.
 Do you want to read why expats choose to live in Cape Town, if not for the low living expenses?
 Then read on here where I will tell you about the Expat Lifestyle in Cape Town.